clodobox/ZanWebService/README.md

 5. (Optional) Configure the application settings in the `config.py` file.
 6. (Optional) Use the screen command to run in the background

+#### Usage

+1. Start the server by running `python app.py`.
+2. Open a web browser and go to `http://localhost:6556/`.
+3. Configure the server settings and click the "Launch Server" button.
+4. Wait for the server to start, and then click the "Connect" button to join the server.

-### Installation with docker
+### Installation without docker

 ```console
 $ docker-compose build
 $ docker-compose up -d
 ```

-### Usage

-1. Start the server by running `python app.py`.
-2. Open a web browser and go to `http://localhost:5000/`.
-3. Configure the server settings and click the "Launch Server" button.
-4. Wait for the server to start, and then click the "Connect" button to join the server.